Hairstyle: Religion

 Hair in religion also plays an important role since women and men, when deciding to dedicate their life to faith, often change their haircut.
+Baldness is likely chosen as a common spiritual symbol of dedication because it is perceived as a sign of aging and thus, undesirable.
+Cutting or shaving one's hair is a rejection of worldly pride and vanity.
+There may be another layer of giving up sexuality as well, as hair is seen as a sex symbol, so the inverse of little or no hair could be a symbol of celibacy – a common oath for holy people.
 Catholic nuns often cut their hair very short, and men who joined Catholic monastic orders in the eighth century adopted what was known as the tonsure, which involved shaving the tops of their heads and leaving a ring of hair around the bald crown.
 Many Buddhists, Hajj pilgrims and Vaisnavas, especially members of the Hare Krishna movement who are brahmacharis or sannyasis, shave their heads.
 Some Hindu and most Buddhist monks and nuns shave their heads upon entering their order, and Korean Buddhist monks and nuns have their heads shaved every 15 days.

-Adherents of Sikhism are required to wear their hair unshorn.
-Women usually wear it in a braid or a bun and men cover it with a turban.
+Conversely, there are also practices of keeping the hair long and/or uncut.
+One such example are adherents of Sikhism are required to wear their hair unshorn.
+Women usually wear it in a braid or a bun and men cover it with a turban also known as a dastār.
+Other religions also have various kinds of head coverings.
+The three Abrahamic religions, for instance all have some sort of religious writing on head coverings, particularly for women.
+In Islam women wear the hijab for modesty and covers the hair as well as chest.
+In Judaism (mostly orthodox), married women wear coverings such as the tichel, and in some branches men wear the kippah mostly in prayers.
+Meanwhile, due to the varied branches of Christianity, not all Christian women wear coverings and there are various kinds of head covering.

 Marital status

 In the 1800s, American women started wearing their hair up when they became ready to get married.
 Among the Fulani people of west Africa, unmarried women wear their hair ornamented with small amber beads and coins, while married women wear large amber ornaments.
 Marriage is signified among the Toposa women of South Sudan by wearing the hair in many small pigtails.
 Unmarried Hopi women have traditionally worn a "butterfly" hairstyle characterized by a twist or whorl of hair at each side of the face.
 Hindu widows in India used to shave their heads as part of their mourning although that practice has mostly disappeared.